Omnifarious/factorio-deadlock-crating-revived/README.md

 Step 1
 ------

-Add “?DeadlockCrating” as an optional dependency in your mod’s **info.json**.
+Add “?DeadlockCratingRevived” as an optional dependency in your mod’s **info.json**.
 For example:

 ~~~~